 How email marketing makes life easier for reopening

-With endless social media platforms to pick from, email can seem a tad old-fashioned.
+With endless social media platforms to pick from, email marketing for salons can seem a tad old-fashioned.
 Statistically, however, this couldn’t be further from the truth!
-Email is still one of the most important marketing channels, boasting a high ROI.
+Email is still one of the most important marketing channels for salons, boasting a high ROI.
 Furthermore, email open rates rose this March and April, with most industries experiencing a positive year-to-year change.
-This suggests that customers are curious to hear what brands have to say during the pandemic, making this the perfect time to communicate useful information and thoughtful content (in moderation, of course).
+This suggests that customers are curious to hear what brands have to say, especially during unique times such as the pandemic, which are the perfect times to communicate useful information and thoughtful content (in moderation, of course).

 Salons, whose services necessitate close personal contact and rigorous health and safety measures, have a duty to share updates and protocols with their clients as they reopen.
 Simultaneously, email has longer term benefits for both parties when it comes to creating relationships.
 Many Covid-19 adjustments for salons—fewer customers, single bookings—can simply feel like disaster mitigation.
-However, used correctly, email marketing has the potential not only to help in the present but in years to come.
-In the midst of a crisis, it’s an affordable yet powerful way to invest in your future.
+However, used correctly, email marketing has the potential not only to help in the present but for many years to come.
+In the midst of a crisis, it’s an affordable yet powerful way to invest in your salon marketing strategy for the present and future.

-Without further ado, here are five features of email marketing that can make reopening easier, as well as improve your overall engagement strategy.
+Without further ado, here are five features of email marketing strategies for salons that have worked time and time again for salons around the world.
+These salon marketing strategies will make your life easier as well as improve your overall engagement with customers.

 Auto Response Emails

-A great practice at the best of times, these have become especially important when booking in clients following lockdown.
+A great practice at the best of times, these are really one of those salon promotions that work.
+Auto-emails have become especially important when booking in clients following the reopening of salons after Covid-19.
 Reducing no-shows is critical when you can’t double book or welcome as many clients into the salon.
 To avoid wasting time and money, you can automatically send emails to clients to remind them of their appointment.
 Email format is especially useful, as it allows you to include important safety information about their visit and even insert a short health form for them to sign.

 And there’s no need to stop your auto-response efforts there.
-Programme a follow-up email to thank your clients for their support, ask how their appointment went, and include links to places where they can leave reviews if so inclined.
-This small step can have tremendous benefits: you can support your clients, gather feedback, and generate reviews (which are essential to building an online reputation) all at once!
+Programme a follow-up email to thank your clients for their support, ask how their appointment went, and include links to places like Google and Facebook where they can write reviews.
+This small yet seamless step can have tremendous benefits: you can support your clients, gather feedback, and generate more reviews in automation (which are essential to building an online reputation) all at once!

 Monthly Newsletters for Engagement

 If you’re concerned that your newsletter will come off as an extended advertisement destined for the spam folder, focus more on the “letter” and less on the “news.”
+Be human!
 Yes, it’s important to let your clients know about the amazing deals and services that you’re currently offering, but the primary purpose of these regular emails should be to build relationships.
-Especially if your salon is still closed, now is the perfect time to work on establishing a more loyal client base by sending out monthly, bi-weekly or even weekly newsletters.
+Especially when your salon was closed, now is the perfect time to work on establishing a more loyal client base by sending out monthly or bi-weekly newsletters.

 Here are some things you could include in a newsletter that are both personal and useful for customers:

-- Stories from the salon: right now, these will probably double as Covid-19 updates, but it’s good practice to share things like changes around the salon, new gear, or additions to your team
+- Stories from the salon: it’s good practice to share things like changes around the salon, day-to-day activities, smiling staff, new gear, or additions to your team

-- Self-care tips: for clients who are still stuck at home, personal grooming has taken on new importance.
+- Self-care tips: for clients who are working from home or still in self-isolation, personal grooming has taken on new importance.
 Sharing your expertise, even in the form of simple tips, will prevent them from taking the scissors to their last stylist’s work and strengthen the sense of trust between you and your clients

 - Featured review or comment: get customers in on the newsletter action by reposting (with permission) a fun review or comment left on your social media

 Jumping off that last point, promotional emails certainly have their place.
 Focusing on specific, limited-time offers or announcing the introduction of new treatments can help keep these relevant.
-Pre-reopening offers might include gift vouchers, self-care packages, or advance booking slots.
+Pre-reopening offers that worked for salons included gift vouchers for future services (in support of the salon), self-care packages, and advanced appointment bookings.

 The majority of your existing customers, their friends and potential customers are on social media.
 As such, it’s important for your salon to announce changes on these platforms too.
 Social media is also the perfect place for documenting daily occurrences in the salon once you’ve reopened.
-Showing your new system in action can go a long way in easing customers’ concerns about returning under these new conditions.
+Showing your salon in action has gone a long way for salons in easing customers’ concerns about returning under these new Covid conditions.
 Take a look at our short article about how to announce changes on social media.